Nopezal/PoroCYon.MCT/README.md

 `mct decompile "Unsorted\\MyMod.tapi"`

 (either the prefix -, --, / or no prefix can be used for the arguments (excepth paths/names))

-## Automate building & debugging in Visual Studio
+## Automate building & debugging in Visual Studio <a id="vsautomation"></a>

 Make sure the Target framework is 4.0(.30319) (NOT the client profile), and the Platform target is x86 (for all build configurations).

-### Building:
+### Building

 Put this code in the Post-build script:
 `mct compile "$(ProjectDir)"`

-### Debugging:
+### Debugging

-Set the startup object to your project, and set the 'Start Action' under the 'Debug' tab in the project properties to 'Start external program', and browse to tAPI.exe.
+1. Set the startup object to your project, and set the 'Start Action' under the 'Debug' tab in the project properties to 'Start external program', and browse to tAPI.exe.

-Set the Command-line arguments (under 'Start options') to

-`-debug <internal name> <path to assembly>`
+2. Set the Command-line arguments (under 'Start options') to `-debug <internal name> <path to assembly>`